NDLEA Nabs 2 Interstate Drug Traffickers

-The National Drug Law Enforcement Agency (NDLEA), has arrested two suspected inter-state drug traffickers for trying to smuggle a total of 296,000 tablets of Diazepam and Exol-5 from Onitsha, Anambra State to Gombe State.
+National Drug Law Enforcement Agency (NDLEA) has arrested two suspected interstate drug traffickers for trying to smuggle a total of 296,000 tablets of Diazepam and Exol-5 from Onitsha, Anambra state to Gombe state.

-The suspects, a 36-year-old lady, Chioma Afam, who the NDLEA said used multiple identities and wore hijab to evade security scrutiny, was arrested in Benue State along with her partner, Peace Chidinma Caleb, 22.
+The suspects, a 36-year-old lady, Chioma Afam, who the NDLEA said uses multiple identities and wears hijab to evade security scrutiny was arrested in Benue state along with her partner, Peace Chidinma Caleb, 22.

-The NDLEA spokesperson, Femi Babafemi, said Chioma, who used multiple names such as Amina, Uzoamaka and Ifunaya to cover her criminal activities was arrested on Saturday, July 17, 2021, along with Chidinma, who also wore hijab as a cover for her nefarious activities during routine checks and profiling of inward vehicles into Makurdi, the Benue State capital.
+The NDLEA spokesperson, Femi Babafemi, said Chioma, who uses multiple names such as Amina, Uzoamaka and Ifunaya to cover her criminal activities was arrested on Saturday July 17, 2021, along with the Chidinma who also wears hijab as a cover for her nefarious activities during routine checks and profiling of inward vehicles into Makurdi, the Benue state capital.

 “Their vehicle coming from Onitsha, Anambra state was intercepted along Makurdi – Alliade road while heading to Gombe State via Makurdi.